kanthorlabs/kanthorq/website/docs/002-concepts/007-subscriber.md

 ## Workflows

-The Subscriber workflows will contains two parts: the pulling workflow that help you get tasks for your works and the updating workflow that help you update your task state after you have done with it
+The Subscriber workflows will contains two parts: the pulling workflow that help you get tasks for your works and the updating workflow that help you update your tasks state after you have done with them

 ### The Pulling Workflow